What Is Retrovir?

 - hematologic, bone marrow suppressive, and/or cytotoxic agents, including ganciclovir (Zirgan, Vitrasert), interferon alfa (Multiferon), and ribavirin (Copegus, Rebetol, Vilona, Virazole)

 - stavudine (Zerit)

 The following are severe and emergent side effects of Retrovir.
-Report to your medical provider immediately if you experience:
+Many adverse effects are evaluated through lab tests.
+Report to your doctor immediately if you experience any of the following:

-- hepatotoxicity, such as hepatomegaly with steatosis, that affects your liver functioning; symptoms of this condition include dark urine, decrease in appetite, fatigue, jaundice or yellowing skin, nausea, and tenderness over the liver
+- enlarged liver or tenderness over the liver.
+Symptoms of this may include dark urine, decrease in appetite, fatigue, jaundice or yellowing of the skin, and nausea.

 - immune reconstitution syndrome, a condition that causes an inflammatory response in viruses in the blood, such as pneumonia or tuberculosis

 - muscle pain or muscle inflammation (myopathy or myositis)

 - worsening of hepatitis B symptoms.
 A doctor should monitor a patient with hepatitis B and HIV for liver function closely.

 Possible Nonemergency Side Effects

 The following side effects may occur but do not usually represent an emergency, and often resolve within the first few weeks of treatment.
 Discuss with your doctor if they continue or are bothersome.